kenny-leong/threadit/README.md

 * Users can view and browse different subreddits regardless of whether they are logged in
 * Users are unable to post in subreddits unless they are logged in
 * Subreddits will automatically be generated with a creation date and display the number of members

-## Create/Update Subreddit

-* Users can create a subreddit as long as the subreddit name is not already taken
-* Users can update their subreddit with a description, banner picture, and profile picture